-Ubuntu Subprojects, Derivatives, and Spin offs
+Ubuntu Subprojects, Derivatives, and Spin-offs

 A similar organization exists with the Edubuntu project, which aims to help develop Ubuntu so that a configuration of the distribution can be easily and effectively put into use in schools.
-That project has a dual focus on both educational and school-related software and on a Linux Terminal Server Project (LTSP) setup that allows schools to run many students' computers using one or more powerful servers and many "dumb" terminals that connect to the server and run software off it.
+That project has a dual focus on both educational and school-related software and on a Linux Terminal Server Project (LTSP) setup that allows schools to run many students’ computers using one or more powerful servers and many “dumb” terminals that connect to the server and run software off it.
 This relatively simple technical trick translates into huge cost savings in educational settings.
+The Edubuntu project has grown quickly over the last two years and is treated in depth in its own chapter new to this edition of the book (Chapter 9).